CAN US CITIZENS TRAVEL TO CUBA LEGALLY?

 CAN I BOOK A FLIGHT OR CRUISE TO CUBA?

-Yes, as long as your itinerary complies with one of the 12 categories of authorized travel.
-Airlines such as JetBlue and Delta provide a service to Cuba while remaining in compliance with the new policies, and both commercial flights and cruise ships will still be permitted to travel to the island.
+Yes, you can book a flight as long as your itinerary complies with one of the 11 categories of authorized travel.
+Airlines such as JetBlue and Delta provide a service to Cuba while remaining in compliance with the new policies, and both commercial flights will still be permitted to travel to the island.

 WHAT IF I AM NOT AN AMERICAN CITIZEN BUT AM THINKING OF TRAVELLING TO CUBA VIA THE US?